See Course Dates for upcoming tasters and courses

 They run as weekly or fortnightly sessions over 8 weeks.

-The 8-week course format is the "gold standard" for Mindfulness courses and the type of course that the vast majority of research about Mindfulness is based on.
+An 8-week course is the "gold standard" for Mindfulness courses and the type of course that the vast majority of research about Mindfulness is based on.

 Mindfulness can enable you to gradually build a deeper awareness of your present moment experience.
 This leads to a broader perspective, increased resilience and a sense of stability even when experiencing stress, persistent pain or a long-term health condition.

 Mindfulness helps us to understand that our reactions to the unpleasant sensations of stress, pain and illness often cause a host of further problems.
 We may not be able to do anything about the unpleasant sensations we experience or situations we find ourselves in, but we can train ourselves to lessen or overcome the cycle of automatic or habit-driven reactions.
 This means we can learn to manage our responses to whatever comes our way, strengthen our resilience and increase our wellbeing.